hypar-io/Elements/README.md

 # SDK
 [![Build Status](https://travis-ci.org/hypar-io/sdk.svg?branch=master)](https://travis-ci.org/hypar-io/sdk)

-The Hypar SDK is a library for creating generators that execute on Hypar.
-A generator is a piece of code that is executed in the cloud to create building elements.
-The Hypar SDK contains types for a variety of building elements like Walls, Beams, and Spaces.
+The Hypar SDK is a library for creating building elements like Walls, Beams, and Spaces.
+It's meant to be used by architects, engineers, and other building professionals who want to write code that generates buildings.

-You author the generator logic and publish the generator to Hypar, then we execute it for you and store the results.
-You can see some generators written using the Hypar SDK running on [Hypar](https://hypar.io/functions).
 Here's an example using the SDK to create a `Beam`:
 ```c#
 var line = new Line(Vector3.Origin, new Vector3(5,5,5));
 var beam = new Beam(line, new[]{Profiles.WideFlangeProfile()});